 Home and apartment vacancy rates are 6.1% in North Albany.
 NeighborhoodScout analysis shows that this rate is lower than 59.6% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the North Albany neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the North Albany neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.8% of the households here have four, five, or more cars.
 That is more cars per household than in 97.8% of the neighborhoods in the nation.

 The North Albany neighborhood is considered a solid choice for executive lifestyles.
 NeighborhoodScout's analysis ranks it as better than 90.0% of Oregon neighborhoods for executive living, based on the wealthy, educated professionals, executives, and managers who choose to reside here, the spacious homes that are prominent features of the real estate in the neighborhood, and the high real estate appreciation rates found here relative to other neighborhoods in the state.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for active retirees and families with school-aged children.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for families with school-aged children and active retirees.

 Did you know that the North Albany neighborhood has more Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.3% of this neighborhood's residents have Canadian ancestry.